maggielavery/Kickstarter-Analysis/README.md

 # Kickstarter Analysis
-Utilze data from a csv file to generate excel visualizations and report write-up about findings.
+Utilize data from a csv file to generate excel visualizations and report write-up about findings.